TheOdinProject/curriculum/nodeJS/express/controllers.md

 As said earlier, controllers are just functions.
 They also classify as a middleware (at least in the Express world) that are used by route handlers.

-A controller comes into play whenever a request hits the server and a route handler matches the requested route.
-The route handler determines which controller should handle the request based on the defined middleware chain.
+A controller comes into play whenever a request hits the server and a route matches the requested HTTP verb and path.
+The route determines which controller should handle the request based on the defined middleware chain.
 The appropriate controller then takes over and performs the necessary actions to fulfill the request.
 This could involve retrieving data from the model, processing the data, making decisions based on business logic, or updating the model with new data.

 Once the controller has completed its tasks, it passes the processed data to the view, which renders the data into a format suitable for sending back to the client.
 Typically, this would be HTML.
 Later, when we cover building APIs, we can also send JSON responses like with the APIs that you've previously encountered e.g. Giphy API.

-The naming conventions for these controllers are usually based on the route handler they will be attached to e.g. get route -> getSomething, post route -> createSomething, delete route -> deleteSomething, etc. Nonetheless, there is no fixed rule since Express is not opinionated.
+The naming conventions for these controllers are usually based on the route they will be attached to e.g. GET route -> getSomething, POST route -> createSomething, DELETE route -> deleteSomething, etc. Nonetheless, there is no fixed rule since Express is not opinionated.
 It will always be based on you or someone else's conventions, and the requirements of the function.

 ```javascript
 // user controller file/ controllers/userController.js